-Use a 60-75 minute cure for sub-assemblies depending on thickness and a 75-90 minute cure for the final assembly.
-This suggestion assumes a final assembly thickness \geq 0.125" (3.2 mm).

-Removal of 370 TURBO flash should be performed by routing rather than shearing to minimize crazing along the panel edges.
+Use a 60 minute cure for sub-assembly.
+This suggestion assumes a final assembly thickness $\geq 0.125''$ (3.2 mm).
+Removal of IS400 flash should be performed by routing rather than shearing to minimize crazing along the panel edges.